guillainbisimwa/JavaSript-dastructures-and-algorithms/README.md

 The root node has 0 or more children.
 Each child node has 0 or more children.
 (each node in the tree can be seen as a subtree)

+## Implement a BINARY SEARCH TREES data structure

+A binary search tree is a tree with the additional constraints:

+- Each node has only two child nodes (node.left and node.right)
+- All the values in the left subtree of a node are less than or equal to the value of the node
+- All the values in the right subtree of a node are greater than the value of the node

 ## Implement a Graph data structure